Education • 4 min read

-Welcome to the last installment of our Bitcoin series!
-At the time of writing this article, we have been experiencing another Bitcoin bull run that approached new heights.
+Welcome to the last installment of our Bitcoin series - you made it!
 You may be wondering to yourself, is this the time to sell?
-Should I do it next week?
-Or should I have done it yesterday?
-Well, before you start panic selling, read this article on what you should consider before selling your Bitcoin.
+Well, read this article on what you should consider before selling your Bitcoin to help you decide.

 We’re sure you already know this, but consider what you could lose if you sell now as the price may be climbing to its highest point.
 This is the struggle of every investor - knowing when to pull your funds out.
 Investors have been duped before by spending or selling their assets too soon.